grapefruitgreentealoe/build-emoji-css/README.md

-## project for build css file for emoji icon
+## this project is for building css file for emoji icon

 ```
 // install packages